-The Society, in collaboration with the Church Monuments Society (C.M.S.), is sponsoring two sessions at the 2014 Congress, where members of both organisations new will present studies on commemoration, brasses and monuments.
+The Society, in collaboration with the Church Monuments Society (C.M.S.), is sponsoring two sessions at the 2014 Congress, where members of both organisations will present new studies on commemoration, brasses and monuments.
 Speakers include: Jessica Barker, Karen Blough, Alicia Cannizzo, Sam Gibbs, Harriette Peel, Christian Steer and Adele Sykes.